jhpyle/docassemble/_docs/objects.md

 contents = re.sub(r'swords', r'ploughshares', contents)
 the_file.write(contents)
 {% endhighlight %}

+By default, the `.write()` method treats the contents as text and applies the `utf-8` encoding.
+However, if you want to write raw bytes to the file, include the keyword parameter `binary=True`.

 <a name="DAFile.copy_into"></a>The `.copy_into()` method overwrites
 any existing contents of the file with the contents of the file given